Human beings are hardwired to classify things in pairs, particularly in opposing pairs. Salt and pepper. Hot and cold. Cats and dogs. Left and right.

 When you understand the deceptively simple idea of conflict between linked opposing pairs, you will write better stories.

-Hudson’s Virgin’s Promise stands closer to a non-gendered story form that either Murdock or Campbell, though her explanation of the final crucial step of integration seems less to a part of the journey’s natural progression and more of an afterthought, almost deus ex machina in nature.
+Hudson’s Virgin’s Promise stands closer to a non-gendered story form than either Murdock or Campbell, though her explanation of the final crucial step of integration seems less an integral part of the journey’s natural progression and more of an afterthought, almost deus ex machina in nature.
 IMO.
+Between the two, I prefer Murdock’s Heroine’s Journey.